carsonnleee/mist4610/README.md

 <img width="1185" height="949" alt="4610ProjectDM" src="https://github.com/user-attachments/assets/71ed6414-bf23-439c-a5a2-20ec87b2b052" />

 **Explanation:**
-Our data model is based on the structure of the Olympic Games, which is designed to capture relationships among athletes, sports, events, teams, and host countries.
-The central entity in our model is the Athlete, representing each competitor participating in various Olympic Games.
-Each athlete is connected to several key components, such as their country, sport, results, sponsors, and coaches, which provides a complete picture of Olympic participation and performance.
+Our data model is based on the structure of the Olympic Games, and is designed to capture relationships among athletes, sports, events, teams, and host countries.
+The central entity in our model is the Athlete, which represents each competitor participating in various Olympic Games.
+Each athlete is connected to several key components, such as their country, sport, results, sponsors, and coaches.

 The Country entity represents the nations participating in the Olympics and holds general information such as country name and continent.
 Each country can have many athletes, coaches, and teams associated with it, which is why we established one-to-many relationships from Country to Athlete, Coach, and Team.